 That’s true, but not cutting public spending also increases debt.

-Ghodsee’s position on public spending is also the position of Paul Krugman, and I actually agree with it -at least during crisis-.
+Ghodsee’s position on public spending is also the position of Paul Krugman, and I actually agree with it -at least during crises-.

-But I think she shouldn’t have gone in economic theory without at least mentioning both sides of the argument.
+But I think she shouldn’t have gone into economic theory without at least mentioning both sides of the argument.